Hannah-Moon/24_SBA_308A_JavaScript-Web-Application/README.md

 ## Problem to solve

-As a fellow dog lover, I totally get the struggle of finding dog-friendly restaurants using Google's search services alone.
+As a fellow dog lover, I totally understand the struggle of finding dog-friendly restaurants using Google's search services alone.
 Those scattered online directories like BringFido.com and sifting through pet-friendly tags on Yelp can feel like a bit of a hassle!
 But fear not!
 With a handy solution like Doogie, dog owners can breeze through the process and easily sniff out restaurants where they can enjoy a meal with their furry companions.
 Happy dining! <br>

 <img width="400px" src="assets/problem.png"/>
 [@Source](https://support.google.com/maps/thread/209225954/no-option-for-dog-friendly-in-features-section?hl=en)